Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JACKNIFE(USA)

 Swedish thrash/death metal made in the USA; the music has the typical for the style melodic guitar work, but at times introduces some heavy, groovy moments, too.
 "End Man" is a less-than-2-min wonder of some brilliant technical thrash.
-The rest is less striking, sticking to the well established trends.
+The rest is less striking sticking to the well established trends.

 Moment of Reckoning full-length, 2006